Rustic Crusty Bread: Simple Bread Machine Recipe You’ll Love

 pulling dough out of the bread machinePin

-Pull the dough from the machine onto a lightly floured or wet surface.
+1. Turn the dough onto a floured or damp surface.
+Shape into a ball.

 forming the dough into a cirlePin